Typical Culinary of NTT

 Se'i Smoked Meat

 This food is a typical food from NTT.
-The basic ingredients for making se'i are “meat” be it beef, salmon or pork.
+The basic ingredient for making se'i is "meat" be it beef, salmon or pork.
 But there are also those who use chicken meat.

 What is se'i?
 Se'i is thinly sliced meat that is sliced lengthwise.
-If the meat has been sliced, then the meat will be sprinkled with salt.
+If the meat has been sliced, sprinkle the meat with salt.

 Then hang it to dry for a few hours.
 Then the meat will be cooked by smoking.